5Noxi/reg2bat/README.md

 # reg2bat - Registration Entries to Batch

-A simple CL tool which converts `.reg` to `.bat` to skip the prompt and implement it better into automations (e.g., into a image as `RunOnce` file) and overall more flexibility.
+A simple CL tool that converts `.reg` to `.bat` to skip the prompt and implement it better into automations (e.g., into a image as `RunOnce` file) and overall more flexibility.
 I used Python for it, as I need a better understanding of it for school reasons.

 Example output: